 The 30-yard roll-off runs 22 feet long, 8 feet wide, and 6 feet tall, with about 4 tons included for your debris.

-The 30-yard container handles whole-house remodels, additions, and new-build framing with high walls for bulky drywall and lumber.
+The 30-yard container fits whole-house remodels, additions, and new-build framing with high walls to handle bulky drywall and lumber.

 Matte-black 40-yard roll-off construction dumpster being lowered from a white-cab hooklift delivery truck onto the compacted-dirt jobsite at a commercial build site in San Leandro